ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/100-break.md

 ## Minimal Example section is over!

-At the beginning, I mentioned that this book is divided into several sections, and the first section, "Minimal Example," is now complete.
-Well done!
+At the beginning, I mentioned that this book is divided into several sections, and the first section, "Minimal Example Section," is now complete.
+Well done 😁\
-The reason why I specifically use the term "section" is because there are two reasons.
-First, from here on, I aim to create a configuration where each section has as little dependency as possible, so that each section can deepen their understanding in their respective areas of interest (sections).
-If you are interested in Virtual DOM and patch rendering, you can proceed to the Basic Virtual DOM section.
-If you want to extend components further, you can go to the Basic Component section.
-If you are interested in richer expressions (directives, etc.) with templates, you can go to the Basic Template Compiler section.
-If you are interested in script setup and compiler macros, you can proceed to the Basic SFC Compiler section.
-(Of course, you can do all of them if you want!)
+If you are interested in Virtual DOM or patch rendering, you can move on to the Basic Virtual DOM section.
+If you want to extend components further, there is the Basic Component section.
+If you are interested in richer expressions in templates (such as directives), you can explore the Basic Template Compiler section.
+If you are interested in script setup or compiler macros, you can proceed to the Basic SFC Compiler section.
+(Of course, you can do them all if you want!!)\
-And above all, since this "Minimal Example" is also a respectable section, if you just want to have a general understanding without going too deep, it is sufficient to stop here.
+Above all, the "Minimal Example Section" is also a respectable section, so if you feel like, "I don't need to know too deeply, but I want to get a general idea," then you are good to go up to this point.
-(Regarding the Web Application Essentials section, there are some dependencies on the basic implementation of Vue, so the implementations of each section are mixed to some extent.)

 ## What have we achieved so far?